pivot-access-ltd/bma-offline-docs/src/how-to-troubleshoot-maas.md

 This section covers some of the most commonly encountered problems and attempts to resolve them.

+<a href="#heading--overlapping-subnets-can-break-deployments"><h2 id="heading--overlapping-subnets-can-break-deployments">Adding overlapping subnets in fabric can break deployments</h2></a>

+**Characteristic failure**: A machine performs PXE boot, then gets trapped in a boot loop, causing deployment to fail.

+MAAS does not currently prevent you from creating overlapping subnets, for example:

+ - subnet 1 = 192.168.48.0/24
+ - subnet 2 = 192.168.48.0/22

+This can break deployments, because the controllers can't reliably determine which subnet should get a packet destined for one of the overlapping addresses.
+The IP range of one subnet should be unique compared to every other subnet on the same segment.

+At least one way to cause this error is to edit a subnet in the `netplan` file.
+MAAS will add the updated subnet, but may not drop the existing subnet, causing overlap.
+You can fix this by deleting the subnet you do not want from the Web UI.

+If you have a machine that PXE boots, but then fails deployment, either in an infinite boot loop or some unspecified failure, check your subnets to be sure you do not have overlap.
+If so, delete the outdated subnet.

 <a href="#heading--commissioning-script-file-not-found"><h2 id="heading--commissioning-script-file-not-found">\"File not found\" when creating commissioning or node script with MAAS CLI</h2></a>

 When creating a commissioning script with the MAAS CLI, like this: